Darth-Apple/APGI/readme.txt

-By default, MyBB only displays the usergroup image for the primary usergroup on the user's postbit.
-This plugin enables MyBB to display all usergroup images on the postbit.
-This plugin is compatible with and tested on MyBB 1.6 and 1.8.
+By default, MyBB only displays the usergroup image for the primary usergroup on the user's postbit and profile.
+This plugin enables MyBB to display all usergroup images, and is tested and compatible with MyBB 1.6 and MyBB 1.8.

+The {$post['additional_groups']} variable will be used on the 'postbit' and 'postbit_classic' templates.
+You can remove or move these this variable to wherever you'd like.
+On user profiles, the variable for additional usergroup images will be the {$memprofile['additional_groups']} variable, found in the 'member_profile' template.
+If you do not wish for additional group images to be displayed on user profiles, you may remove this variable.

-You can move the {$post['additional_groups']} variable in your 'postbit' and 'postbit_classic' templates wherever you'd like.
-This plugin may not be compatible with highly customized themes by default.
-If the plugin does not work with your theme, you will need to manually add this variable to the postbit and postbit_classic templates.
+Please note that this plugin may not be compatible with highly customized themes by default if these themes remove the {$post['groupimage']} or the {$groupimage} variables from the postbit or the profile templates, respectively.
+If the plugin does not work with your theme, you will need to manually add these variables into your templates.

 Installation:
 1) Upload the contents of the "Upload" folder to your MyBB root folder.
-2) Activate "Multiple Usergroup Images on Postbit" via ACP -> Plugins.
+2) Activate "Multiple Usergroup Images on Postbit/Profile" via ACP -> Plugins.

 License: